bokshi-gh/jquery-clone/README.md

-# gQuery
+# Jquery Clone

-This lightweight JavaScript utility library offers insight into the underlying implementation of jQuery, providing a closer look at how it works under the hood.
+A lightweight reimplementation of jQuery.

 ## Getting Started